michaelalex94536/GRCProjects/README.md

 ### Projects that don't require external hardware

-#### Signal_generator
+#### ASK_Tx_simulator
-Real and complex signals are generated and displayed in the time- and frequency domains.
-No external hardware is required for this project.
+"ASK_Tx_simulator" shows how to modulate a carrier with digital data using amplitude-shift keying (ASK).

 #### DTMF_generator
 The "DTMF_generator" project generates DTMF (Touch-Tone) signals, displays them in the time and frequency domains, and plays the Touch-Tones using the PC speaker.
-No external hardware is required for this project.

 #### OOK_Tx_simulator
-"OOK_Tx_simulator" shows how to modulate a carrier with digital data using on-off-keying.
-No external hardware needed.
+"OOK_Tx_simulator" shows how to modulate a carrier with digital data using on-off keying (OOK).

 #### OOK_Rx_simulator
-"OOK_Rx_simulator" shows how to naively demodulate a carrier with digital data using on-off-keying.
-No external hardware needed.
+"OOK_Rx_simulator" shows how to naively demodulate a carrier with digital data using on-off keying (OOK).

 #### OOK_decoder
 "OOK_decoder" takes an IQ data file captured in the "OOK_capture" project and shows the signals in both time- and frequency domains.
 No hardware needed as we use IQ data previously captured and stored in a file.

+#### Signal_generator
+Real and complex signals are generated and displayed in the time- and frequency domains.

 ### Projects that require external hardware